sys4-fr/playereffects/README.md

 ## API documentation
 ### Data types
 #### Effect type (`effect_type`)
 An effect type is a description of what is later to be concretely applied as an effect to a player.
 An effect type, however, is *not* assigned to a player.
+There are two kinds of effect types: Repeating and non-repeating.
+See the section on `effect` for more information.

 `effect_type` is a table with these fields: